-In the discourse led by Paul et al. [62], the trajectory shifted toward eco-friendly concrete formulations that embraced WGP.
+In the discourse led by Paul et al. [62], the trajectory shifted towards eco-friendly concrete formulations that embraced waste glass powder.
 The emphasis evolved into sustainable and circular solutions in construction materials, aligning with the imperative for environmentally conscious building practices.
-This marks a paradigm shift toward holistic and environmentally friendly approaches to concrete construction.
-Muhedin & Ibrahim [63] delved into a specific investigation, meticulously exploring the nuanced effects of WGP as a partial replacement for both cement and sand in concrete.
+This marks a paradigm shift towards holistic and environmentally friendly approaches to concrete construction.
+Muhedin & Ibrahim [63] delved into a specific investigation, meticulously exploring the nuanced effects of waste glass powder as a partial replacement for both cement and sand in concrete.
 This in-depth study ventured into the intricate interactions within the concrete mix, deciphering how waste glass influenced various components to impact the overall performance of concrete.
-Ibrahim [64] contributed
+Ibrahim [64] contributed to the expanding exploration by incorporating recycled waste glass powder in combination with silica fume and fly ash.
+This diversification extended the range of supplementary materials under consideration, offering insights into their collective impact on diverse concrete properties.